 Young Center Book Series

 Young Center Books in Anabaptist and Pietist Studies are published by Johns Hopkins University Press (JHUP) in Baltimore, Maryland.
-Johns Hopkins University Press, the oldest university press in the nation, was founded in 1878 and is one of the world’s largest and most respected university presses.
-JHUP publishes 58 scholarly periodicals and approximately 250 new books each year.
+The oldest university press in the nation, it was founded in 1878 and is one of the world’s largest and most respected university presses.
+JHUP publishes 85 scholarly journals and approximately 150 new books each year.

 One title was released in 2012: Selling the Amish: The Tourism of Nostalgia by Susan L. Trollinger, English professor at the University of Dayton.
 Three titles were released in 2010: Daily Demonstrators: The Civil Rights Movement in Mennonite Homes and Sanctuaries by history professor Tobin Miller Shearer of the University of Montana, The Hutterites in North America by Fresno Pacific University professor Rod Janzen and Brigham Young University professor Max Stanton and An Amish Paradox: Diversity and Change in the World's Largest Amish Community by Charles E. Hurst and David L. McConnell of The College of Wooster.